-I know that some people are thinking, “well I don’t have diabetes and this really is sad but why do I really care?
-They can still live so what’s the big deal?
-We can’t always get what we want.”
-The big deal is that many people living with Type 1 diabetes would be healthier and more productive if they had the option of using an insulin pump.
-If they were healthier and happier, they would probably have fewer sick days off from work.
+Many people living with Type 1 diabetes would be healthier and more productive if they had the option of using an insulin pump.
+If they were healthier and happier, they would have fewer sick days off from work.
 If they had fewer sick days, they would be earning more money and paying more personal income tax.
-If they are paying more taxes then that is more money in the provincial coffers to cover things like education, transportation, and health care.
+Paying more taxes then translates to more money in the provincial coffers to cover things like education, transportation, and health care.

 Won’t insulin pump therapy cost the system more than injections?

 Some people will think, “but they were people who were draining the health care budget to start with!
 Where is the benefit?”
 The benefit is in the fact that an insulin pump, especially when used with a Continuous Glucose Monitor, has been shown to improve diabetes control.

 Improved diabetes control equates to a significant reduction in diabetes-related complications such as kidney failure, heart disease, and lower-limb amputations.
 People using intensive diabetes management like insulin pump therapy are also less likely to be hospitalized during the year.
 One hospitalization for diabetic ketoacidosis, for example, will cost over $20,000 per admittance.
 Studies show that the average person with diabetes may be hospitalized four times per year.

 And the savings to the health care system continue over the long-term